1909–10 Aston Villa F.C. season

-The 1909–10 English football season was the 22nd season in the Football League for Aston Villa, who finished the season as the league's champions for a then record sixth time.
+The 1909–10 English football season was Aston Villa's 22nd season in the Football League.
+Villa finished the season as the league's champions for a then record sixth time.
+This would be Villa's last league title for 71 years.

+This season saw a straight fight between Villa and Liverpool and they finished well clear of the rest.
+Villa's record included a 15-match run without defeat.
+They built on this to finish five points ahead of Liverpool.